This work? It takes a village!

 Back home, he shares the responsibility of training BAD RAP’s foster dogs and educating their adopters.
 He's married to Donna Reynolds and is happily owned by three personal dogs.
 When he's not doing dog duty he’s in his woodshop, carving portraits of dogs in the old world carousel style.

 To contact: Tim

-Sarah Williams Outreach Coordinator
+Sarah Williams Outreach Consultant

 Sarah works to expand and improve our ability to bring resources to families via our monthly events.
 She's a natural born problem-solver with a background in customer service and large scale event planning.
 A steady fixture at our spay/neuter events, where she wrangles the many details involved in smoothing out a successful day for the dogs and their families.

-Sarah also has a masters degree in clinical psychology and formerly worked as a behavior analyst.
+Sarah has a masters degree in clinical psychology and formerly worked as a behavior analyst.
 She's a proud pit bull and small dog owner, a talented vocalist and worship leader in her church.

 Lead Registered Veterinary Technician / Pit Ed Class Instructor

 Katie Moyer first joined BADRAP's efforts in 2006 when she adopted Hurricane Katrina survivor 'Sydney.'
 As lead registered vet tech, she provides leadership and direction for the volunteer crew of vet techs who work with the public to provide vaccinations, microchips and parasite treatments at our monthly ‘Nut Truck’ free health clinic events.